I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_geometry_descriptor.md

 </tr>
 </table>

+`dSystemCodeMaxNAllocU`

+Specifies the maximum number of allocation units for the System Code for a device.

 `wSystemCodeCapAdjFac`

 Species the Capacity Adjustment Factor for the System Code memory type.

+`dNonPersistMaxNAllocU`

+Species the maximum number of Allocation Units for a non-persistent memory type.

+`wNonPersistCapAdjFac`

+Specifies the capacity adjustment factor for the non-persistent memory type.

+`dEnhanced1MaxNAllocU`

+specifies the max number of Allocation Units for the enhanced memory type 1.

+`wEnhanced1CapAdjFac`

+specifies the Capacity Adjustment Factor for the enhanced memory type 1.

+`dEnhanced2MaxNAllocU`

+specifies the max number of Allocation Units for the enhanced memory type 2.

+`wEnhanced2CapAdjFac`

+specifies the Capacity Adjustment Factor for the enhanced memory type 2.

+`dEnhanced3MaxNAllocU`

+specifies the max number of Allocation Units for the enhanced memory type 3.

+`wEnhanced3CapAdjFac`

+specifies the Capacity Adjustment Factor for the enhanced memory type 3.

+`dEnhanced4MaxNAllocU`

+specifies the max number of Allocation Units for the enhanced memory type 4.

+`wEnhanced4CapAdjFac`

+specifies the Capacity Adjustment Factor for the enhanced memory type 4.

+`dOptimalLogicalBlockSize`

+Specifies the optimal logical block size.

 ## Remarks
 If the size of the data transferred exceeds the number of frames <b>bRPMB_ReadWriteSize</b>, it will be done in multiple Security commands.